micng2063/VibeTrack/README.md

 # VibeTrack
+* Course: CS 3398 - Software Engineering | Instructor: Dr. Ted Lehr, Senior Lecturer

 > A nightclub tracker web app that aims to provide an enhanced experience for customers, helping them discover nearby clubs that cater to their preferences and interests.

 > Live demo at [https://vibetrack.vercel.app/](https://vibetrack.vercel.app/) For our development branch, please visit [this branch](https://bitbucket.org/cs3398f23romulans/vibetrack/src/development/)

 ![Landing Page](https://i.imgur.com/hkGI2GY.png)

+| This reposition is a continuation following our team's original project for CS3398.
+The initial repository can be located on [our BitBucket account](https://bitbucket.org/cs3398f23romulans/vibetrack/src/development/).

 ## Table of Contents
 * [General Info](#general-information)